joomla-collab/tricks-and-treats/README.md

 by @uglyeoin
 Some already existing [gists](https://gist.github.com/uglyeoin) (short peices of code that aren't worthy of a repository) - feel free to contribute or improve.

+Find other useful examples at https://hotexamples.com.
+For example, if you wanted examples of how people have used JModuleHelper::rendermodule you search for that and it takes you to https://hotexamples.com/examples/-/JModuleHelper/renderModule/php-jmodulehelper-rendermodule-method-examples.html

 --------------------

 > # Not Joomla